GJnghost/GJnghos.github.io/_posts/2020-07-22-『ACM-XCPC | Computational Geometry』计算几何一些题.md

 **Description**

 One day, ABC and DD found a triangular wheat field, and they decide to cut it into two pieces with the same area with a segment.
-Because of various reasons, one of the endpoints of the division line is fixed at $(px,py)$.
+Because of various reasons, one of the endpoints of the division line is fixed at **(px,py)**.
 Now you are asked to find the other endpoint of the segment.

 If the given endpoint does not lie on the boundary of the wheat field, the problem should be regarded as invalid.
 The other endpoint required should also locate on the boundary.